 This post may contain affiliate links.
 Please read our disclosure policy.

-Italian Sunday Gravy will get your family to the table like nothing else — that rich, hearty tomato sauce spiked with red wine, simmered low and slow with succulent cuts of pork, sausage, and tender meatballs is basically an invitation you can’t ignore.
-Once that pot starts bubbling away on the stove, you’ll hear it all afternoon: “Is it ready yet?”
+Italian Sunday Gravy will get your family to the table like nothing else — a rich, hearty tomato sauce spiked with red wine and simmered low and slow with pork, sausage, and tender meatballs.
+Once that big pot starts bubbling on the stove, you’ll hear it all afternoon: “Is it ready yet?”

-What makes this version so reliable is the simple, smart layering that gives Sunday gravy its famous depth: roasting the pork and sausage first for that browned, caramelized flavor, building a sweet-savory base with onions, garlic, and carrots, then letting all those meats slowly season the sauce for hours.
-That long, uncovered simmer concentrates everything into a rich, meaty gravy — and turns the pork fall-apart tender in the process.
+What makes this Sunday gravy taste so deep and restaurant-worthy is the layering: roasting the pork and sausage first for browned, caramelized flavor, building a sweet-savory base with onions, garlic, and carrots, then letting the meat slowly season the sauce for hours.
+That long, uncovered simmer concentrates everything into a rich, meaty gravy and turns the pork fall-apart tender.

-If you love authentic Italian comfort food, you’ll also want to try my Ragu Bolognese, Pomodoro Sauce, Baked Ziti with Ricotta, and Italian Baked Meatballs next — they’re some of my most treasured recipes, and I think you’re going to love them.
+If you love cozy Italian comfort food, you’ll also want to try my Cannelloni Recipe, Baked Ziti with Ricotta, Lasagna, and Italian Baked Meatballs next — these rich, family-style dinners are some of my most treasured recipes, and I think you’re going to love them.

 So grab your biggest pot — I’ll show you exactly how to make authentic Italian Sunday gravy, step by step. 💗